genome/bfx-workshop/lectures/week_03/sequence-data-and-containers.md

 <details>
 <summary>Hint</summary>

-Modify the `awk` command from the previous question to *add up* the lengths instead of printing them. (`awk` has an `END` block that runs after the last line is read.)
+Modify the `awk` command from the previous question to *add up* the lengths instead of printing them.
+Again, a chat with an AI assistant might be helpful!

 Also, you already know how many reads there are and how long each one is.
 So you can verify your solution by doing the math!